mitranim/jisp/readme.md

   * [NYI] `.dot` and `[bracket]` notation can't be used with primitive literals and lists, using `(get object property)` notation for now.
   * `#n` notation can't be used with `` ` `` `...` `.dot` and `[bracket]` notation.
   * Regex literals are mangled when passed as an argument to a function.
+  * Whitespace in regexes bugs out the tokeniser regexes.
   * Tokeniser can't handle more than one backslash immediately preceding a quote.
   * Tokeniser fails to split `"}"}`.
   * Tokeniser fails to split things like `form[` in `form[,i]`.